My Church: Music video

 The music video was premiered in January 2016.
 It shows Morris driving an early 1970s Mercedes Sedan, and picking up various passengers along the way.
 The man on the motorcycle is played by the actor Oryan Landa.

+Commercial performance

+"My Church" entered the US Country Airplay chart at number 59.
+It first entered the Hot Country Songs chart at number 38 for the week of January 30, 2016, selling 6,000 copies that week.
+It entered the Billboard Hot 100 chart two weeks later and reached number one on the Country Digital Songs chart in another four weeks.
+In the US, the song had sold over 974,000 digital copies by July 2017.

 Critical reception

 Billy Dukes of Taste of Country rated the song as a "Critic's Pick", writing that "She's a mix of Amy Winehouse, Little Big Town and pulp fiction.
 Beautiful images and ideas swirl around lo-fi instrumentation...
 A little sweetness seeps through during this soulful, blues-influenced jam".

 Rolling Stone named "My Church" one of the 30 best songs of the first half of 2016.
 "Some keep the Sabbath going to church.
 Breakout Nashville star Maren Morris keeps it blazing down the freeway listening to classic country radio – with Hank Williams delivering the sermon and Johnny Cash leading the choir.
 Honoring tradition, this joyous popwise stomper keeps it moving forward."
 In 2024, the publication also ranked "My Church" at #93 on its 200 Greatest Country Songs of All Time.

 Billboard ranked "My Church" at number 15 on its "100 Best Pop Songs of 2016" list.
 "Talk about finding your religion: On this undeniable singalong, country’s hottest newcome[r] of 2016 takes us to church via this love letter to driving with the windows down, while country radio preaches to your solo choir.
 Fittingly, it navigated Billboard’s Country Airplay chart for 22 weeks, even earning Maren Morris a trip to the top 10.
 Not a bad blessing for your first major-label single."
 In Village Voices annual Pazz & Jop mass critics poll of the year's best in music in 2016, "My Church" was ranked at number 29, tied with Rihanna's "Kiss It Better" and The Weeknd's "Starboy".